 Iowa Youth Survey (IYS)

 For more than two decades, the IYS has provided data on priority health behaviors and experiences among 6th, 8th, and 11th graders.
 Conducted biennially, the IYS provides data by county, AEA region, judicial district, substance abuse prevention and treatment planning region, and at the state level.
 Participating schools receive a district-level report.
 To access all resources related to the Iowa Youth Survey, click here.

 What is the School Health Profiles (Profiles)?

 The School Health Profiles (Profiles) is a system of surveys assessing school health policies and practices in states, large urban school districts, and territories.
-Profiles surveys are conducted biennially by education and health agencies among middle and high school principals and lead health education teachers.
+Profiles surveys are conducted biennially, in years opposite the YRBS, by education and health agencies among middle and high school principals and lead health education teachers.
 Profiles monitors the current status of:

 • School health education requirements and content